 For some people, fee-based accounts aren't suitable.
-An elderly retiree whose \$500,000 portfolio is comprised mostly of cash and fixed income is not likely suited to a fee-based account, and any advisor would be hard-pressed to justify charging \$5,000 per year for managing such a low maintenance portfolio.
+An elderly retiree whose \$500,000 portfolio is comprised mostly of GICs and some bonds is not likely suited to a fee-based account, and any advisor would be hard-pressed to justify charging \$5,000 per year for managing such a low maintenance portfolio.
 It's more likely this person is better served by a traditional structure paying a fee per transaction.